teamed/teamed.io/pages/policy.md

 {% par 36 %}
-You may ask a project manager to mark any ticket as invalid or duplicate, just asay something like "_this is invalid_" or "_this is duplicate_".
+You may ask a project manager to mark any ticket as invalid or duplicate, just say something like "_this is invalid_" or "_this is duplicate_".

+{% par 37 %}
+You can add a boost factor to any task, just ask a project manager to do so, for example: "_boost factor is 2x_".

 ## Quality Assurance (QA)